Quick Facts about Digestive Problems

 Hormones are the chemical messengers that control every organ in the body.
 When fluctuations occur, organs don't receive the correct signals to function adequately, so hormonal disorders occur.
 In this sense, we can say that digestive problems are caused largely by the hormonal fluctuations during the transitions women go through during their reproductive life.

 Medical researchers have found that the hormone progesterone is vital in regulating peristalsis, or the synchronized contractions of the intestinal muscles that make food pass along through the digestive tract.
-On the other hand, fluctuating levels of estrogen and estrogen can affect the way the body handles stress, causing it to produce excessive levels of cortisol, a hormone that aims to control the body's “fight or flight” response.
+On the other hand, fluctuating levels of estrogen can affect the way the body handles stress, causing it to produce excessive levels of cortisol, a hormone that aims to control the body's “fight or flight” response.

 Cortisol stimulates and inhibits many functions around the body; including appetite, moods, metabolism, and digestion, in order to better prepare it for extreme or life-threatening conditions.
 Because the production of cortisol depletes the body's stores of progesterone, these two hormones can engage in a vicious cycle where bowels take most of the toll.